 Maître de Conférences,

-IRIT laboratory, UMR 5505, Member of IRT Team
+IRIT laboratory, UMR 5505, Member of RMESS Team

 Université de Toulouse, INPT-ENSEEIHT, France.